What Are Binance and Coinbase?

 Final Verdict: Which Exchange Should You Choose?

 For most UK newcomers, Coinbase’s simplicity and FCA safeguards make it the safest start.
-If you’re ready to dive deeper into altcoins and manage slightly more complex tools, Binance saves money on trades.
-Many investors even use both for different goals.
+If you’re ready to dive deeper into altcoins and manage slightly more complex tools, Binance saves money on trades—though its UK regulatory status remains uncertain heading into 2026.
+Many investors use both platforms for different goals.

 FAQs